top of page

 8 WONDER DEAN Ryusei Sakai 9.5f - UAE Derby RPR: 112

 • Christian Demuro blasted Wonder Dean over the finish line in the UAE Derby, however, he will not be guiding the horse in Kentucky.
-Trainer Takayanagi opts instead for Ryusei Sakai, the same jockey who guided Forever Young to his third place Derby trophy in 2024.
+Trainer Takayanagi opts instead for Ryusei Sakai, the same jockey who guided Forever Young to his third place Derby trophy in 2024 and First in the BC Classic.
 Huge positive.

 • Drenched in inherited stamina with killer energy and late speed, Wonder Dean will sit in a very good spot within the speed/stamina list historically for a board-hit chance/superfecta player on a clean fast track.